amjad-sahi/Aspose.Cells-for-Cloud/Examples/DotNet/README.md

 ## How to Run the Examples?

-After you have downloaded the ZIP file from the [Download ZIP](https://github.com/aspose-cells/Aspose.Cells-for-Cloud/archive/master.zip) link above, extract the contents of ZIP file to any folder on your computer.

-Please follow the steps below to run the examples
+After you have downloaded the ZIP file from the [Download ZIP](https://github.com/aspose-cells/Aspose.Cells-for-Cloud/archive/master.zip) link above, extract the contents of ZIP file to any folder on your computer and please follow the steps below to run the examples
 <ul>
 <li>There is one Visual Studio solution file for C#.</li>
 <li>The project is created in Visual Studio 2013, but the solution file is compatible with Visual Studio 2010 SP1 and higher.</li>